oysbre/D365tools/README.md

 - Sets Powerplan to "High performance"
 - Grant the SQL serviceaccount "Perform Volume Maintenance Task" rights to speedup restore/expanding datadisk
 - Enables Traceflag 7412 in SQL instance to see live execution plans in SSMS
-- Set timezone to CET
+- Set timezone based on IP location
 - Use IIS instead of IIS Express
 - Enable IIS Application Initialization and optimize appools
 - Show computericon on Desktop with servername